junxit/us-congress-bills-114/metadata.md

 - 2016-07-14 — Senate amendment agreed to: Amendment SA 4975 agreed to in Senate by Unanimous Consent.
 - 2016-07-14 — Senate amendment proposed (on the floor): Amendment SA 4975 proposed by Senator Murkowski for Senator Burr.(consideration: CR S5184-5185; text: CR S5184-5185)
 - 2016-07-14 — Senate amendment submitted
+- 2016-07-15 — Message on Senate action sent to the House.
+- 2016-07-18 — Received in the House.
+- 2016-07-18 — Referred to the House Committee on the Judiciary.